Vonage-Community/video-api-web-samples/README.md

 See the README file in each of these subdirectories for application-specific notes.

-> will we have this in the Vonage docs?

-Each of these sample applications are described in the [Web tutorials section](https://developer.vonage.com/en/tutorials/) of the Vonage Video developer center.
+Each of these sample applications are described in the [Web tutorials section](https://developer.vonage.com/en/video/overview) of the Vonage Video developer center.

 **Not seeing a sample application for what you are trying to do?
 [File a new issue](https://github.com/vonage-community/video-api-web-samples/issues/new?labels=new%20sample%20request) or upvote [an existing one](https://github.com/vonage-community/video-api-web-samples/labels/new%20sample%20request).**